 Another reason we love Vikings is because the show isn't only about the battles and bloodshed (although there's a lot of that in there!), it also demonstrates the spiritual side of ancient Norse cultures.
 In this upcoming season the deeply religious Floki takes to the seas, submitting himself to the will of the gods.

 Worship of the Norse gods was central to viking culture.
 They believed that these supreme deities controlled all aspects of their lives and their environment.
 And what a fascinating collection of gods they were.
 Here's a few you may have heard of.

 Chief amongst them is Odin.
 He is the god of slain warriors, and oversees everything that passes on earth from his throne.
 Each night retires to Valhalla in Asgard.
 Valhalla allows the souls of all those brave warriors killed in battle to enter.
 Inside this ridiculously large hall they wait until Ragnarök, the battle at the end of the world, when they will fight alongside Odin himself.

-Of course, most of these names will be probably familiar to you thanks to a certain superhero movie franchise, but it's worth remembering that these epic sagas filled with heroes and villains did not originate in the pages of Marvel Comics, but in bedtime stories told round the campfire by the ancient Danes.
+Of course, most of these names will be familiar thanks to the MCU, but remember that these epic sagas filled with heroes and villains were not born in the pages of Marvel Comics, but in bedtime stories told round the campfire by the ancient Danes.
 (Photo: HBO Nordic)